Skip to main content

 4.1 What AI Can Do

-• Employers (30 tools): View shift fill rates, check worker compliance, approve timesheets
+• Employers (49 tools): View shift fill rates, check worker compliance, assist with timesheet review (human approval required for final approval)

 • All users: Get instant answers to platform questions 24/7